 This information is provided because Data Protection Law gives individuals rights to understand how their data is used.
-Staff, parents and pupils are all encouraged to read this Policy and the appropriate Annex and understand the School's obligations to its entire community.
+Parents are all encouraged to read this Policy and understand the School's obligations to you.

 This Policy applies alongside any other information the School may provide about a particular use of personal data, for example when collecting data via an online or paper form.